Guidance on the collection and reporting of data for GUMCAD, the surveillance system for sexually transmitted infections

-Guidance on the collection and reporting of data for GUMCAD, the surveillance system for sexually transmitted infections

 - chlamydia re-testing following a positive diagnosis report

-The principles for accessing and sharing GUMCAD data are given in the PHE HIV and STI data sharing policy.
+The principles for accessing and sharing GUMCAD data are given in the HIV and STI data sharing policy.

-A wide array of information on sexual health, reproductive health and HIV is available from PHE and other organisations.
+A wide array of information on sexual health, reproductive health and HIV is available from UKHSA and other organisations.

 A guide to local and national data helps professionals including local government, service providers and commissioners understand the sexual health, reproductive health and HIV data available across England and how the data can be accessed.

 Data request form

-Data requests will be assessed with regards to the risks of deductive disclosure in accordance with the PHE HIV and STI data sharing policy.
+Data requests will be assessed with regards to the risks of deductive disclosure in accordance with the HIV and STI data sharing policy.
 Data requests take at least 4 weeks to complete (this may be longer during busier periods).